EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 </code>

 ###   Using this Development Environment
+  * As the vagrant user, make sure to run sshuttle to permit DB access - see Allow DB Connections Through Firewall above.
   * As joeuser, one can run the Irods Listener code outside of Jenkins by simply running <code>fgpJava org.apidb.irods.EuPathDBIrods</code>.
 The project id is provided by an environmental variable that was set in the setenv script.
   * One can still run Irods Listener from Jenkins.
   * The log4j.properties under $GUS_HOME/config is the location of the log4j configuration and it currently set to log any org.gusdb or org.apidb logging statement with a priority level of INFO or greater.